 It was the first time in Istanbul for my husband so we had to get the popular tourist spots covered.
 We needed a convenient and central accommodation and we were very happy with our choice of Georges Hotel Galata.
 The 20-room boutique hotel is located in the heart of the modern district of Beyoğlu.

-To make the most of our limited time in Istanbul we planned our trip in advance with the help of Tailored Turkey.
-Tailored Turkey is a new travel company which designs luxury bespoke holidays to Turkey; they recommended our hotel and city tour, as well as restaurants to try during our visit.
+To make the most of our limited time in Istanbul we planned our trip in advance with the help of Tailored Turkey, a travel company which designs luxury bespoke holidays to Turkey; they recommended our hotel and city tour, as well as restaurants to try during our visit.

 We left London on Friday evening and checked in the hotel late at night.
 The next morning we met Duygu, our guide for the day from Istanbulite, a local walking tour company.
 Without Duygu we would have never been able to see so much of Istanbul in just one day, so I would definitely recommend booking this tour, especially if you are short of time.